-Portfolio of assignments (homework) to be solved during the semester
+Examination: Portfolio Examination: homework to be solved during the semester

 Basic knowledge in programming (MATLAB) on the level of the module 3.1 "Computing in Geosciences" is required.
 Beyond this, it is recommended to have finished the majority of the other modules of the focus area Geohazards (3.19--3.23).